-When determining the initial rent to owner DHA must use the FMR and utility allowance schedule that were in effect at the time of execution of the HAP contract.
-DHA will use 110 percent of the published FMR as a payment standard.
-When redetermining the rent, the most up-to-date FMR and the utility allowance schedule will be used.
+When determining the initial rent to owner DHA must use the SAFMR or FMR and utility allowance schedule that were in effect at the time of execution of the HAP contract.
+When redetermining the rent, the most up-to-date FMR or SAFMR and the utility allowance schedule will be used.
 At its discretion, DHA may use the amounts in effect at any time during the 30-day period prior to the beginning date of the HAP contract for initial rent and the 30-day period prior to the redetermination date for redeterminations of rent.